kfinlay/stata-tools/README.md

 * `cleanstates.ado`: converts state variables to [FIPS state code](https://en.wikipedia.org/wiki/FIPS_state_code)
   * can figure out state abbreviations and full state names
   * note that this creates a numeric FIPS with state name labels; the proper FIPS specification is a two-character string variable with a leading zero
-* `countyfipsrecode`: recodes county FIPS codes based on changes in county-equivalent jurisdictions
+* `countyfipsrecode.ado`: recodes county FIPS codes based on changes in county-equivalent jurisdictions
   * present-oriented for use in 2016
   * very much a draft and unusable at this point
 * `grepstr.ado`: runs grep on string variable and returns new variable with matches